Manfred Selchow: Biography

 Many of the great bands came through as well: Count Basie, Duke Ellington, Woody Herman.
 Lionel Hampton did come several times and became a favorite of young Selchow.

 In 1955 Louis Armstrong came to the "Berlin Sportpalast", bringing along one of Manfred Selchow's "heroes" — Edmond Hall.
 Selchow remembers: "I had heard him before on records, but seeing him there, that was something else!
 A love was born."
 Berlin saw them all, all the greats - Billie Holiday, Coleman Hawkins, Red Norvo, Benny Goodman, and many more.

-Since 1986 Selchow has organized and accompanied 33 jazz tours in Germany and Switzerland.
+Since 1986 Selchow had organized and accompanied 33 jazz tours in Germany and Switzerland.
 Selchow had the opportunity to meet many of the great legends, like Wild Bill Davison, Yank Lawson, Ralph Sutton, Jack Lesberg, Norris Turney, Oliver Jackson, Nat Pierce, Peanuts Hucko and Bob Haggart many of whom became friends of his.
 Selchow continues to promote and host concerts near his home in North West Germany.
-Many of the best musicians from around the world including Australia, UK, Italy, Austria, France, Finland, Belgium, The Netherlands, Japan and Germany have performed together in 50 concerts so far.
+Many of the best musicians from around the world including Australia, UK, Italy, Austria, France, Finland, Belgium, The Netherlands, Japan and Germany have performed together in over 50.

-Dan Barrett, Enrico Tomasso, Stephanie Trick, Bobby Worth, Duke Heitger, Rossano Sportiello, Frank Roberscheuten, Engelbert Wrobel, Antti Sarpila, Ken Peplowski, Butch Miles, Chris Hopkins, Nikki Parrott and Menno Daams are just a few of the current high caliber musicians that jump at the chance to visit when invited.
+It was during these tours that his close friend Hans Nagel Hayer agreed to record and issue recordings of many of the concerts with Manfred doing the managing and often writing the sleeve notes for the Nagel Heyer label.

 Selchow was also an International Member of the (now defunct) Association of Jazz Record Collectors.
 His collection contains about 3,000 LPs, 4500 CDs, hundreds of 78s and more than 7,000 tape cassettes.
 He also owns a collection of about 200 films of rare jazz music footage.